 Pollenzo Food Lab

 The Pollenzo Food Lab is an integral part of the University of Gastronomic Sciences, established with the purpose of offering a complex education that harmonizes “sciences” (basic, human and social) with gastronomic “practices” (cooking, baking, vegetable growing) with a focus on topical issues: social and environmental sustainability, nutrition, well-being and pleasure with a conscience.
-In the lab, various theoretical and practical disciplines combine with co-teaching and applied research experiences, particularly in the Master of Ecogastronomy in Cuisine
+In the lab, various theoretical and practical disciplines combine with co-teaching and applied research experiences, which is also true in our other programs.

 The activities that take place in the Pollenzo Food Lab follow an original, innovative teaching model whose aim is to support and fuel gastronomic and culinary passion, with great attention paid to sustainability and creativity.
 Thanks to the use of modern technology and to the multidisciplinary skills of the instructors make it possible to take full advantage of a space designed to function like an Ancient Greek agora, where knowledge is exchanged horizontally.
 The Pollenzo Food Lab consists of a classroom, a teaching kitchen for practical exercises and a professional kitchen.
 High-tech support and a versatile space allow full freedom for learning and experimentation.

 The Pollenzo Food Lab also offers continuous training in gastronomic practices in collaboration with other institutions and organisations, as well as professional and corporate training.

 The cooperation with companies also results in applied research projects focusing on product development and innovation, testing and implementation of processes and recipes design.